x00tex/hackTheBox/Boxes/linux/Retired/sink/README.md

 * Port 5000 is running "gunicorn/20.0.0" server.
 * Gitea running Version: 1.12.6
 * There is no signup option in gitea.
-* Only intresting thing found is, user "root" contributions but can not see them
+* Only interesting thing found is, user "root" contributions but can not see them

   ![](screenshots/root-contributions.png)